 - because of the work involved in addressing the matters you raise

-- because of the absence of the fee earner or a similar event.
+- because of the absence of the lawyer or a similar event.

 - Being specific: It may be helpful if you set out each area of concern and, where relevant, refer to particular items of correspondence.
 The more specific you can be, the more focused we can be in our investigations.